Zoning needs a complete rethink — and planners are well-positioned to be champions for local change.

-Antiquated zoning laws are negatively impacting communities and effectively crippling housing choice by limiting opportunities, reinforcing segregation, driving up the cost of housing, and unfairly favoring single family, low-density housing.
+Antiquated zoning laws are negatively impacting communities and effectively crippling housing choices by limiting opportunities, reinforcing segregation, driving up the cost of housing, and unfairly favoring single-family, low-density housing.
 It's even contributing to worsening the climate crisis.
 Fixing this development tool is imperative as planners work to bridge the racial wealth gap and increase economic opportunity for all.

 Pushing for incentives for code reform is atop planners' federal agenda in 2022.
 With APA's help, planners are making inroads in both parties on legislation that would deliver assistance to planners working to build political will for change.

 - APA was one of 250 organizations supporting the reintroduction of the bipartisan Yes in My Backyard (YIMBY) Act that encourages communities to play a constructive role in solving the housing crisis.
 Recognizing and eliminating discriminatory housing policies - zoning and density restrictions, onerous parking requirements, and other regulations - is an essential first step in decreasing barriers to new housing of all price levels.

 - The bipartisan Housing Supply and Affordability Act — which APA helped craft — would give planners and communities access to new funding and technical assistance to overhaul local rules that continue to stymie housing supply and availability.

 - APA endorses Rep. Scott Peters' Build More Housing Near Transit Act, which better positions planners to coordinate transit, housing, jobs, and land use.